cupracer/container-image-suma-client/README.md

 # Hints

-## Let Salt on SUSE-Manager automatically accept new keys
+## Let salt-master on SUSE-Manager automatically accept new keys

 ```
 echo "auto_accept: True" > /etc/salt/master.d/custom.conf
 systemctl restart salt-master.service
 ```

 ## Simulate a system with missing updates

 Visit https://registry.suse.com/static/suse/sle15sp3/index.html and pick an image tag with an older date.
 Use this tag in Dockerfile as base image or use:
 ```
 podman build -f Dockerfile-15.3.13.18 -t saltclient:15.3.13.18 .
 ```

-## Use host's RMT server connection as package sources for image building
+## Use the host's RMT server connection to retrieve packages for image building

-Retrieve RMT's CA certiciate and add it to your Dockerfile (right at the beginning):
+Retrieve the RMT's CA certiciate and add it to your Dockerfile (right at the beginning):
 ```
 COPY ./rmt-server.crt /etc/pki/trust/anchors/rmt-server.crt
 RUN update-ca-certificates